 Another innovation that Koenigsegg has recently made has to do with 3D printing in their production cars.
 Although no other car manufacturer has attempted this method before, after Koenigsegg has, it can be expected that some production cars will include 3D printed parts like this in the future.
 Since Koenigsegg’s turbo has not one but two chambers in it, to allow for low rpm and high rpm boost, it would have been very complicated to make the part using a casting method.
 Instead they turned to the 3D printing method where they created the turbo out of stainless steel.
 This was very efficient for them because they were printing the turbos in such low volume; in result making the turbos also fairly cost efficient using this method (“The 3D Printed Variable Turbo,” 2014).

-3D printing is becoming an interest to manufacturing companies in many industries.
+.
 According to consulting firm IDC, “[…] global spending on 3D printers, both desktop and industrial, hit about $11 billion in 2015 and is forecast to reach $27 billion by 2019” (Ramsey, et al., 2016, p.
 30).
 More research was done by a research company named “Markets and Markets;” their research showed that “[…] 3D printing will experience 30% compound annual growth and reach $30 billion by 2022” (Ramsey, et al., 2016, p.
 30).

 The Next Innovation by the Hypercar Industry